jinu-jeong/jinu-jeong.github.io/README.md

 I am a PhD student in Mechanical engineering with a research focus on data-driven molecular dynamics simulation and reduced order modeling.
 Some of my research interests include:

-- Data-driven physics modeling and numerical simulation
+- Data-driven physics modeling
-- Reduced order modeling amd simulation acceleration
+- Corae-grained modeling, FEM model reduction, and simulation acceleration

 ## Education